 Many Missouri gun cases are driven by presumption rather than proof.
 At Combs Waterkotte, our Cass County, MO weapons defense attorneys challenge those assumptions head-on, developing defenses grounded in evidence, procedure, and constitutional law:

-Missouri recognizes the lawful use of force, including deadly force, in self-defense when a person reasonably believes it is necessary to prevent imminent harm or death.
-When applicable, we assert self-defense and stand-your-ground protections to challenge unlawful use of weapon allegations. - Illegal Stops, Searches, or Seizures
+Missouri law permits the use of force—including deadly force—when a person reasonably believes it is necessary to stop imminent harm or death.
+Where applicable, we assert self-defense and stand-your-ground protections to dismantle unlawful use of weapon allegations. - Unlawful Police Conduct

 Cass County Resources